mbrt/ruplicity-console/README.md

 ruplicity-console ls /media/foo/backup
 ```

-You can specify which snapshot to list by using the `-i` option, to specify the snapshot index:
+You can specify which snapshot to list by using the `-i` option with the desired snapshot index:

 ```
 ruplicity-console ls -i 0 /media/backup
 ```

 shows the files for the first backup snapshot.
-If you want to know the index for some snapshot use `ruplicity.console info`.
+If you want to know the index for some snapshot use `ruplicity-console info`.

 ## License